 The National Restaurant Association and Texas Restaurant Association have long been proactive and successful in government affairs at the federal and state levels, respectively.

 The lessons learned from the proposed municipal parking and late-hour overlay ordinances led members of the Greater Dallas Restaurant Association board and its government affairs committee to embrace a more proactive stance with local elected officials.

 The GDRA begain giving increased attention to city councilmembers in the City of Dallas.
 This reached a new level of advocacy for the 501(c)(6) association when it endorsed its first political candidates for Dallas office in the spring of 2019.

 At the same time, a small team from the "Save the Patio" and "Stop the Curfew" campaigns began building the framework and coalitions for 24HourDallas.

 On January 4, 2020, the 24HourDallas volunteer team held its first meeting with 60 attenders including representatives from 30 businesses and organizations.

-Within a month, the team grew to 100 volunteers and 50 entities working in eight action areas to serve the mission of 24HourDallas: Let's create a safe, vibrant and diverse nighttime culture for businesses, residents and guests.
+Within a month, the team grew to 100 volunteers and 50 entities working in seven action areas to serve the mission of 24HourDallas: Let's create a safe, vibrant and diverse nighttime culture for businesses, residents and guests.